 · There are plenty of options for editing on your mobile phone, including the built-in camera app.
 For more options and control, check out the Lightroom app – it’s my favourite!
 Some others I’ve heard good things about include Snapseed, PicTapGo, and VSCO… tell me your faves and I’ll add them here!

 Please don’t hesitate to reach out!
-I’m dying to see some sweet new babies and would be happy to chat via email, text, FaceTime, etc. and help you photograph your baby :)
+I’m dying to see some sweet new babies and would be happy to help you get adorable photos of your little ones.

 You can also check out the following places for just about anything you can imagine: